-Monday of Match Week can bring disappointing news for some medical students participating in the 2018 Main Residency Match.
-Hundreds of U.S. medical students will find out today that they did not match.
-While time and space are limited, there is hope for those students who do not match.
+Monday of Match Week can bring disappointing news for some medical students participating in the 2022 Main Residency Match.
+Hundreds of U.S. medical students will find out on that date that they did not match.
+While time and space are limited, there is hope for those students who do not match

 The Supplemental Offer and Acceptance Program (SOAP) is a vehicle through which eligible unmatched applicants in the Main Residency Match apply for and are offered positions that were not filled when the matching algorithm was initially processed.
-This past Friday before Match Week all Main Residency Match applicants received an email notification of their SOAP eligibility.
+The Friday before Match Week all Main Residency Match applicants receive an email notification of their SOAP eligibility.
 SOAP is a service of the National Resident Matching Program (NRMP).

-Christopher Libby, MD, MPH, PGY-1, the University of Central Florida's North Florida Regional Medical Center, emergency medicine residency: As an applicant, you have to decide whether the specialty you aspired to match into is something you will try for again or whether you will be happy in something else as well.
+Christopher Libby, MD, MPH, a clinical informatics fellow at Cedars-Sinai in Los Angeles: As an applicant, you have to decide whether the specialty you aspired to match into is something you will try for again or whether you will be happy in something else as well.
 You can't begin to form a strategy if you don't answer that first.

 What is the weakness in my application?
 Most, not all, U.S. applicants who did not match have a weakness in their application.
 If it is a board score or some disciplinary action, then some competitive specialties may not be realistic, especially in the SOAP.